hanselke/kaizen/README.md

-2. Show add task button based on loaded sheets
-1. refresh on create task
+0. task buttons rendered (trough session info)
-3. upload + instructions in admin for process
+1. upload + instructions in admin for process
+2. Download form as complete xls

 4. HTML: Merge Cells
 5. fix cell styling
-6. Download form as complete xls

 7. Link with tasks in bonita
 8. add time tracking information
-9. state on top
+1. refresh on create task

 How to install and start on the server: